release-change/release-change/README.md

 ### CI configuration

-It requires access to the project repository.
+release-change requires access to the project repository.
 The Git authentication is set with the `RELEASE_TOKEN` environment variable, which is a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 Here are examples of the workflow configuration (the file must be saved in the `.github/workflows/` directory):
 - using `pnpm`: